 EmailsSent via Scaleway TEMEU-hosted, GDPR-native, no logs retained

-Your Solid Pod URL: All your data is stored under https://storage.inrupt.com/[your-pod-id]/proton-scheduler/.
+Your Solid Pod URL: Your permanent data copy is stored under https://storage.inrupt.com/[your-pod-id]/proton-scheduler/.
 This includes your availability settings (availability.ttl) and all bookings (bookings/*.ttl) as RDF Linked Data.

 7. Pricing Plans